zli213/TaskTick/README.md

 1. You need to get github auth token from your github account( in settings/developer settings/oAuth Apps)

-2. You need to get google auth token from your google account( in settings/developer settings/personal access tokens)
+2. You need to get google auth token from your google account(https://console.cloud.google.com/apis)to Create OAuth client ID

 ## Deploy on Vercel